cs1302uga/cs1302-c4-alpha/README.rst

    * There are some example tests given in `ConnectFourTester.java` to partially test this constructor.
      However, you should not assume that the prewritten tests cover all of the input scenarios that need to be tested.
+Take a look at the ``main`` method in ``ConnectFourTester.java``.
+The first method call made from ``main`` is to the method ``runConstructorTests``.
+There are two given test cases that test the proper functionality of two board sizes.
+Also, note that each test case is written in a separate method.

-   * Using the existing test cases in ``ConnectFourTester.java`` as examples of how to write/format test cases, add additional methods to ``ConnectFourTester.java`` to test your constructor implementation under different input scenarios — create a method for each scenario you would like to test and then call your new method from the `main` method in a way that's consistent with the existing examples.
+   * Using the existing constructor test cases in ``ConnectFourTester.java`` as examples of how to write/format test cases, add additional methods to ``ConnectFourTester.java`` to test your constructor implementation under different input scenarios — create a method for each scenario you would like to test and then call your new method from the `runConstructorTests` method in a way that's consistent with the existing examples.

    * There are some aspects of the constructor that you should test later.
 For example, you can test that the instance variable ``rows`` is assigned correctly when you implement and test your ``getRows()``